Damuna/Notes/notes/Red_theory.md

 - `nmap --script <script name> -p <port> <host>` to run other scripts.

-  `--script "dns-* and discovery and not intrusive"`: this uses all the dns related scripts in the category discovery and not in the category intrusive.
+  `--script "dns-* and discovery and not intrusive"` uses all the dns related scripts in the category discovery and not in the category intrusive.
 Here all the categories:

   - `auth` Determination of authentication credentials.
   - `broadcast` Scripts, which are used for host discovery by broadcasting and the discovered hosts, can be automatically added to the remaining scans.